 The International Office will reserve adequate accomodation, if requested by sending the housing form, either for an academic year or one semester.
 Costs depend on kind of accomodation.

-Interested graduate students are asked to send their application materials (CV, statement of purpose, transcript of records, academic recommendation as well as a copy of bachelor degree--which may be sent later) by February 1, 2013 to the International office:
+Application materials should include the regular documents www.ku.de/en/international/incoming-students/application-procedure-erasmus-exchange/,as well as a copy of bachelor degree--which may be sent later) by February 1, 2013 to the International office:

 Catholic University of Eichstätt-Ingolstadt